-The Authority is circulating the Draft EIR/EIS to affected local jurisdictions, state and federal agencies, tribes, community organizations, other interest groups, interested individuals, and the public.
-The Authority has posted this Draft EIR/EIS on its website (www.hsr.ca.gov).
-Printed and/or electronic copies of the Draft EIR/EIS and electronic copies of associated technical reports are available at the repository locations listed in Chapter 10, Distribution List, the Authority's Northern California Regional Office at 100 Paseo de San Antonio, Suite 300, San Jose, CA 95113, and the Authority's Headquarters at 770 L Street, Suite 620 MS-1, Sacramento, CA 95814.
-A copy of the Draft EIR/EIS may also be requested by calling (800) 435-8670.
-The following discussion outlines the steps in the environmental process, from public and agency comment on the Draft EIR/EIS to construction and operations.
+The Authority is releasing the Final EIR/EIS to affected local jurisdictions, state and federal agencies, tribes, community organizations, other interest groups, interested individuals, and the public.
+The Authority has posted this Final EIR/EIS on its website (www.hsr.ca.gov).
+Printed and/or electronic copies of the Final EIR/EIS are available at the repository locations listed in Chapter 10, Distribution List; the Authority's Northern California Regional Office at 100 Paseo de San Antonio, Suite 300, San Jose, CA 95113; and the Authority's Headquarters at 770 L Street, Suite 620 MS-1, Sacramento, CA 95814.
+A copy of the Final EIR/EIS may also be requested by calling (800) 435-8670.
+The following discussion outlines the steps in the environmental process.